thelaycon/webkage/README.md

-Webkage is a fast and lightweight Python webframework created for learning purpose only.
+Webkage is a fast and lightweight Python webframework.

-It was created with pure Python standard library with no external dependencies (except Jinja2).
+It was created with the Python standard library and no external dependencies (except Jinja2).

 Webkage's philosophy is simlilar to that of Golang's http library.
 It emphasizes flexibility and full control.